Mat-079/cancer-microservice/README.md

 This project implements a cancer image classification system using a Microservices Architecture approach.

-The system separates frontend, backend processing, and AI classification services to improve scalability, modularity, and maintainability.
+The system separates frontend, backend processing, and AI classification services to improve modularity, and maintainability.

 Architecture consists of: